Last Updated on by

 As you may have heard, Plan F, G, and N are the most common Medigap policies.
 These are the same top plans across the United States.

-Plan F is the most comprehensive, but eligibility isn’t for everyone.
-You must be Medicare-eligible before 2020 to qualify for Plan F.
+Plan F is the most comprehensive, but eligibility isn’t for everyone; only those that aren’t newly eligible.

 Next, Plan G is the second most comprehensive policy.
 Now, Plan G is available to anyone but it doesn’t cover the Part B deductible.